 Koh Klang village

 Koh Klang was recommended by a guy from whom we rented the scooter.
 The village can be reached by a small boat from the pier at Thara park on Khongkha Road.
-This boat is mostly used by locals getting to Krabi town and cost 20/30 Baht per scooter including 2 persons.
+This boat is mostly used by locals getting to Krabi town and costs 20/30 Baht per scooter including 2 persons.
 When you arrive a guide can be hired from on the island to explore the local craftsmanship.

 We explored the island by scooter and along met happy and friendly people.
-The island has a Muslim community who has preserved well its’ Thai authentic lifestyle.
+The island has a Muslim community that has preserved well its’ Thai authentic lifestyle.
 We didn’t come across other tourists but still noticed a resort, hostel and homestay.
 Driving around we didn’t see any car although we did meet buffaloes in the middle of the small road.
 Whilst exploring we came across rice fields, fish farms, lovely houses, mangroves and muddy beaches with plenty of islands on the horizon.

 Night Markets in Ao Nang